 Empirically, it is difficult to recognize contagion since contagion starts suddenly and we do not know whether unidentifiable common factors in the market exist or not (Rigobon [2001]).
 However, practical experience in currency markets suggests that market participants tend to sell emerging market currency X when large selling pressure appears for emerging market currency Y, even with little knowledge about Y. This is because broker behavior might be affected by such factors as use of similar risk management systems or broker reports distributed to investors.
-For example, the following quote is from a broker report in August 2001: "Maintain long USD [the U.S. dollar]/short CLP [the Chilean peso] as a cheap hedge against the possibility of a default and removal of the peg in Argentina."
+For example, the following quote is from a broker report in August 2001: "maintain long USD (the US dollar)/short CLP (the Chilean peso) as a cheap hedge against the possibility of a default and removal of the peg in Argentina."
 These market dynamics can be tested directly by tail dependence between each pair of currencies.
 Unfortunately, so far there has not been enough analysis done on this subject, particularly by market participants, and therefore these market dynamics have not yet been well explored (Evans [2001] and Soejima [2000]).
 In this paper, we investigate contagion in emerging currency markets from this perspective.

 We surveyed eight large currency brokers to analyze the microstructure of emerging currency markets.
-We sought cases where, if brokers believed that emerging market currency X had depreciated substantially and the market were illiquid, they would instead use neighbor currency Y to hedge their exposures and, in doing so, cause selling pressure on Y.
+We sought to find cases where if brokers believed that emerging market currency X had depreciated substantially and the market is illiquid, they would instead use neighbor currency Y to hedge their exposures and in doing so, cause selling pressure on Y.